dobroslav-atanasov/BashSoft/README.md

 # BashSoft
-The BashSoft project consists of three parts
+The BashSoft project consists of three parts.
+The project it has to be with some special functions, in order to be adapted for the needs of SoftUni.

+The project has the following functions:
+- 'cdabs' - Change the absolute path

+> BashSoft - First Part

 ## [BashSoft - First Part](https://github.com/dobroslav-atanasov/BashSoft/tree/master/BashSoft-FirstPart)